zzzprojects/docs/dapper-tutorial.net/pages/getting-started/step-by-step-tutorial.md

 ## Database Data

-For this example, let's assume we have the following customers table in the database.
+For this example, let's assume we have the following **Customers** table in the database.

 ```csharp
 CREATE TABLE [dbo].[Customers] (